thi-ng/umbrella/packages/rstream-query/README.md

 ### Status

-This project is currently still in early development and intended as a continuation of the Clojure based [thi.ng/fabric](http://thi.ng/fabric), this time built on the streaming primitives provided by [@thi.ng/rstream](https://github.com/thi-ng/umbrella/tree/master/packages/rstream).
+ALPHA - This project is currently still in early development and intended as a continuation of the Clojure based [thi.ng/fabric](http://thi.ng/fabric), this time built on the streaming primitives provided by [@thi.ng/rstream](https://github.com/thi-ng/umbrella/tree/master/packages/rstream).

 ## Installation